katievandyk/hypothetical_meals/README.md

 ### Production Deployment
 1. ssh into prod server
 2. Run `npm install` in the root directory
-3. Run 'nvm install 8.9.1' in the root directory
+3. Run `nvm install 8.9.1` in the root directory
-4. Run 'npm run-script deploy' in the root directory
+4. Run `npm run-script deploy` in the root directory